drastega/specklestar/README.md

 middle_d_f.R - for calculation of middle dark or flat field images.

-All programs are still far from finish.
+Almost all programs are still far from finish.
+By now the only (and slowly) working program is speckle_gen.R